conor19w/Binance-Futures-Trading-Bot/README.md

 or [Buy me a Coffee](https://www.buymeacoffee.com/conor19w)
 * Min version = Python 3.7
 * Max version = Python 3.9.x
-* recommended version = Python 3.8.10 (one I use and have no issues with)
+* Recommended version = Python 3.8.10 (one I use and have no issues with)

 ---